 This is a rough syllabus for the course.
 Topics may change week to week as I develop the curriculum further and in response to student feedback.
+Some scheduling conflicts may also arise which may result in small adjustments to this schedule.
+If that happens, students will be notified.

 - Week 01: Introduction to VirtualBox and Lab VMs